henryjuho/WGAbed/README.md

 ##non_ref_intersect.py

-This script takes a piped wga.bed file and extracts a subset of INDELs specified by an associated bed file with coordinates from a non-reference species in the alignment.
+This script takes a piped wga.bed file and extracts a subset of sets specified by an associated bed file with coordinates from a non-reference species in the alignment.
+NOTE output is still written as a reference ordered bed.

 ###Usage